hmbotelho/FIS_image_analysis/readme.md

 13. When appropriate segmentation and quality control parameters have been found, click `Cancel` or `Close` to exit the test mode.

+14. <a name="test-ij-savesettings">The Log window can be saved</a> as a text file (`File > Save As...`).
+This file can be loaded during the analysis to apply the selected image segmentation and quality control settings.

 **Note:** To ensure that the selected analysis settings are suitable for the entire dataset, several images should be tested.
 Make all required adjustments until a satisfactory analysis is consistently achieved.